mmuscarella/microbial-innovations/outline.md

 			classify.seqs(fasta=rdp_download_9752seqs.fa, template=trainset14_032015.pds.fasta, taxonomy=trainset14_032015.pds.tax)

 	 - treePL being used to make trees ultrametric

 	 		+ treePL requires the number of sites.
 I'm going to assume this would be the number of bases.
 So, I need a python script that determines the number of bases in each record.
 This should be the same because these are alignments, but we will see.

+		-

+		+ We have had to make changes to the treePL code.
+The original code ignores branches that are under a set threshold.
+However, we do not want to ignore the distance represented by these brances.
+So we rewrote the code to add the distance of branches which are removed to the downstream branches at the given node.

+		+ We have now had some discussion about identifying bursts in ultrametric trees.

 2. Tree Patterns